dtgeoeu-wp6-tsunamis/release-volume-sampler/README.md

 1. Slope Analysis: Calculation of factor of safety and yield accelleration in a probabilistic framework.
 1. Triangulation: Creation of a triangular mesh used as a spatial discretization for the selection of release volumes.
 The mesh is fitted using TensorFlow.
 1. Volume Sampling: Recursive sampling proceedure for the generation of release volumes.
-1. Clustering of release volumes.
+1. Clustering: Release volumes are clustered based on similarity both in terms of size and location.
+Cluster representatives are written to rasters.

 **Operational submodule**
 The operational submodule assigns probabilities to the release volumes based on a shakemap.
 This encompass:

 1. Calculation of cumulative distribution PGA (ensemble).
 1. Calculation of exceedance probabilities of the earthquake-induced slope displacements.
-1. Calculation of release probabilities.
+1. Calculation of release probabilities (Including aggregation of cluster probabilities).

 ## Input
 Example input files can be downloaded from...
 These include